rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The following subsections show how to use OAuth 2.0 authentication with any messaging protocol and the management rest api too.

-### Monitoring agent accessing management REST api
+### Monitoring agent accessing management rest api

-You may have a monitoring agent such as Prometheus accessing RabbitMQ management REST api; or other type of agent checking the health of RabbitMQ.
+You may have a monitoring agent such as Prometheus accessing the management rest api; or other type of agent checking the health of RabbitMQ.
 Because it is not an end user, or human, you refer to it as a *service account*.
-This *service account* could be our `mgt_api_client` client you created in UAA with the `monitoring` *user tag*.
+This *service account* could be our `mgt_api_client` client already configured in UAA with the `monitoring` *user tag*.

-This *monitoring agent* would use the *client credentials* or *password* grant flow to authenticate (`1`) with UAA and get back a JWT token (`2.`).
-Once it gets the token, it sends (`3.`) a HTTP request to the RabbitMQ management endpoint passing the JWT token.
+This *monitoring agent* would use the *client credentials* or *password* grant flow to authenticate with UAA and get back a JWT token.
+Once it gets the token, it sends a HTTP request, carrying the token, to the management endpoint of interest.

 ```
     [ UAA ]                  [ RabbitMQ ]